 Mitigation Measure CNST-BIO-10: If active nests are identified close to construction work, a biological monitor will monitor the nests when work begins.
-If the biological monitor, in consultation with the California Department of Fish and Game (CDFG), determines that construction activities are disturbing adults incubating eggs or young in the nest, then a no work zone buffer will be established by the biological monitor around the nest until the young have fledged and the nest is no longer active.
+If the biological monitor, in consultation with the CDFG, determines that construction activities are disturbing adults incubating eggs or young in the nest, then a no work zone buffer will be established by the biological monitor around the nest until the young have fledged and the nest is no longer active.
 If a biological monitor, in consultation with CDFG, determines that construction activities occurring in proximity to active cliff swallow nests are not disturbing adults or chicks in the nest, then construction activities can continue.
 Nests that have been determined to be inactive (with no eggs or young) can be removed with CDFG approval.